FOLLOW US

 Without this legal protection, verbal agreements can cause expensive disputes.
 People may forget the terms or act unfairly.

-The Statute of Frauds originated from the Act for Prevention of Frauds and Perjuryes passed by the English Parliament in 1677.
-This statute ordered written agreements on major transactions to be made to eliminate corruption, perjury, and misunderstandings arising from verbal agreements.
+The Statute of Frauds originated from the Act for Prevention of Frauds and Perjuries passed by the English Parliament in 1677.
+This statute required written agreements for major transactions to reduce corruption, perjury, and misunderstandings arising from verbal agreements.

-At that period, courts in England faced floods of fraud and reliance on paid witnesses.
-Written agreements proved an assured method of telling the truth and determining fairness in deals.
+At that time, courts in England faced many fraud claims and often relied on paid witnesses.
+Written agreements gave courts a more reliable way to confirm the truth and determine fairness in deals.

-The American system then adopted this when the country was born.
-Its founding fathers knew that putting into writing and signing contracts on major transactions reduced disputes and made conflict resolution less complex.
-This rule has stood the test of time and also remains one of the cornerstones of modern contract law, especially in real estate.
+American lawmakers adopted this principle knowing that written contracts reduced disputes and simplified conflict resolution.
+This rule has stood the test of time and remains one of the cornerstones of modern contract law, especially in real estate.

 In real estate, where high-value transactions and long-term commitments are common, the Statute of Frauds serves as a safeguard for all parties involved.